detain/emurelation/README.md

 ### ☑ TODO

+- Match up all the local Emulators with their respective Platforms
+- Check other buckets for matching emulators and compair to see if there are things ii can improve
+- Check other buckets for missing emulators and add any appropriate ones
 - Ensure utf8/foreign/etc characters are supported and getting through, such as " and '
 - Setup source exports for
   - Frontends